 We will talk about each reason in detail and give you a suitable treatment as well.

 Cavity!
 Our nemesis!
 When it comes to oral health there is nothing worse than cavities.
 They show up as little brown or black dots on teeth but if not taken care of can turn into a real problem.
 The problem is infection and swollen gums.
 An untreated cavity can even cause facial swelling.
 So before asking why is my gum swollen around one tooth better check for cavities.

 Treatments for this problem

 Visit your dentist as soon as possible!
 Cavities are not friendly and they get worse if not taken care of.
 And unfortunately, there is not much you can do to treat them at home.
 Cavity filling is one of the most common treatments.
 If the cavity is not that severe, your dentist will remove it, clean the area, and use a filling to fix it.
-In more severe cases, you might need a root canal, a crown, or even a tooth extraction.
+If you have more questions about the process, you can read our article on how dentists fix cavities on your tooth.
+In more severe cases, you might need a root canal, a dental crown treatment, or even a tooth extraction.

 So before reaching the point of no return, contact us and make your appointment.

 Periodontal diseases, more commonly referred to as gum disease, can lead to swollen gum around your tooth.
 One of the symptoms of gum disease is swelling of the gum tissue around one or multiple teeth.
 Untreated gingivitis will bring on a multitude of problems, and a swollen gum is the least of them.
 Gum redness and tooth abscess are some of the other problems.